dkeightley/rancher-bootstrap/README.md

   rancher/rancher:latest
 ```

-  - Access the Rancher server via the Public IP of the node.
+  - Access the Rancher server via the Public IP of the node or add an A record to your domain.

 ---